 According to legend, Night's King lived during the Age of Heroes, not long after the Wall was complete.
-He was a fearless warrior named the thirteenth Lord Commander of the Night's Watch.
-Later, he fell in love with a woman he saw from the top of the Wall.
+While serving as the thirteenth Lord Commander of the Night's Watch, he fell in love with a woman he saw from the top of the Wall.
 This woman had skin white as the moon and eyes like blue stars, and her skin was cold as ice, but Night's King was fearless and chased and caught and loved her, and when he gave his seed to her he gave his soul as well.
-Night's King brought her back to the Nightfort, and declared her a queen and himself her king.
+Night's King brought this woman back to the Nightfort, and declared her a queen and himself her king.
 With strange sorcery, he bound the Night's Watch brothers to his will, and ruled the Nightfort as his own castle for thirteen years with his corpse queen by his side.

 During the dark years of his reign, horrific atrocities were committed, of which tales are still told in the north.
-It was not until Brandon the Breaker, the King of Winter, and Joramun, the King-Beyond-the-Wall, joined forces that Night's King was brought down and the Night's Watch freed.
-After his fall, when it was discovered that Night's King had been making sacrifices to the Others, all records of him were destroyed and his very name was forbidden and forgotten.
-It is likely this led the lords of the north to forbid the Night's Watch to construct walls at their keeps, ensuring the keeps would always be accessible from the south.
+It was not until Brandon the Breaker, the King in the North, and Joramun, the King-Beyond-the-Wall, joined forces, that Night's King was brought down and the Night's Watch freed.
+After his fall, when it was discovered that Night's King had been making sacrifices to the Others, all records of him were destroyed, and his very name was forbidden and forgotten.

 A Storm of Swords